leofavre/focal-point-mask/README.md

 # Focal Point Mask

-#### A responsive mask web component that dynamically crops images and videos preserving a determined focal point.
+#### A responsive mask web component that dynamically crops any visual media preserving a given focal point.

 ## Introduction